-Stephan Berwick, an American pioneer in Chinese martial arts, with credentials spanning education, fitness, international relations, and film is the founder of the DC-based True Tai Chi™ program, which is one of the few branch schools of the historic Chen Village Taijiquan Academy.
+Stephan Berwick, an American pioneer in Chinese martial arts, is the founder of the DC-based True Tai Chi™ program, which is one of the few branch schools of the historic Chen Village Taijiquan Academy.
 Currently, Berwick built a Taijiquan program to help revive the culture of Washington, DC’s Chinatown for the DC Mayor’s Office of Asian Affairs.
 He also teaches workshop for Amerihealth’s “Wellness Circle” community counseling programs for under-addressed populations.
 Berwick also served as the Taijiquan instructor for the American diplomatic community at the U.S. Foreign Service Institute.

 Berwick is a 13th generation Chen style Taijiquan expert, long recognized as an early proponent of mainland Chinese martial arts.
 An original student of the celebrated American Chen style Taiji master, Ren Guangyi, Berwick was also closely taught by top members of Taiji’s founding family, the Chens of Chenjiagou, Wenxian County, Henan Province, China.
 In 2000, Berwick completed extensive primary research at the Chen family village in Henan Province, China which resulted in seminal publications that documented training methods, key personalities, and historical details never before published in English.
 Since 1996, Berwick published nearly three dozen authoritative articles on all aspects of martial arts.
 He is also the co-author of Practical Tai Chi, Taijiquan: 38 Form & Applications, Taijiquan Hand & Sword and the long-selling, Tai Chi for Kids, published by Tuttle.